-If your sales team is not organized, or if you feel like your salespeople are missing critical information when going into deals, MEDDIC can help provide the necessary structure to decrease deal slippage and improve your success rates.
+If your sales team is not organized, or if you feel like your sales reps are missing critical information when going into deals, MEDDIC can help provide the necessary structure to decrease deal slippage and improve your closing rates.

 Is MEDDIC the right sales methodology?

-Like every other sales methodology, MEDDIC has its pros and cons.
-Before adopting it, it is important to review your business and sales team’s unique needs and dynamics to decide whether it’s a good fit - it may not be appropriate for every organization or use case.
+Like every other B2B sales methodology, MEDDIC has its pros and cons.
+Before adopting it, it is important to review your business and sales team's unique needs and dynamics to decide whether it's a good fit - this sales framework may not be appropriate for every organization or use case.

-Since the MEDDIC methodology enables teams to define clear objectives and track the sales process in an almost scientific manner, it is highly effective for high-value deals.
+Since the MEDDIC methodology enables sales reps to define clear objectives and track the sales process in an almost scientific manner, it is highly effective for high-value deals.

 If you have: